Zhanghq8/Dubinscartrajecorytracking/README.md

 ## Maintainer
 - [Hanqing Zhang], <<hzhang8@wpi.edu>>, WPI
-*Note: The project is based on the homework from robot control course(RBE502) of WPI*
+*Note: The project is based on the homework from robot control course(RBE502) of WPI.
+And the Dubins car model(http://planning.cs.uiuc.edu/node658.html).*

 ## Dependencies

 - Ubuntu 16.04
 - MATLAB 2018a

 ## Description

 1. Augmented dubinscar system
 - main fuction
 ```